jaspector

 Not published

-Typical inspection sequence: Soil erosion permits list up to 10 inspections by type (site, erosion controls, etc.); exact sequencing is assigned by County staff
+Typical sequence: Soil erosion permits list up to 10 inspections by type (site, erosion controls, etc.); exact sequencing is assigned by County staff

-Do I need a building permit in unincorporated Barry County, MO?
+01 Do I need a building permit in unincorporated Barry County, MO?

 The schedule lists zoning permits for decks/porches/signs/farm buildings; any other new building, detached building over 200 sq. ft., or lean-to needs the “other construction” permit, plus stormwater or soil erosion permits for acreage-based projects

-How much does a building permit cost in unincorporated Barry County, MO?
+02 How much does a building permit cost in unincorporated Barry County, MO?

+Building permit fees in unincorporated Barry County, MO are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $25 for permits such as decks/porches; other construction starts at $50.
 Fees are calculated as: Valuation-based fees apply to soil erosion permits ($100 up to 10 acres for single-family; per-acre charges for larger tracts); zoning permit fees are flat ($25 or $50 for specified categories).
 Land division, appeals, rezoning, and documents have fixed fees.
 Plan check fee: Embedded within the project type fee (e.g., $150 up to 10 acres for plat developments) with the possibility of extra per-acre charges.

-How do I apply for a building permit in unincorporated Barry County, MO?
+03 How do I apply for a building permit in unincorporated Barry County, MO?

-1. Determine whether the project needs a zoning permit, a soil erosion permit, land division clearance, or a different review and collect the supporting site plan and civil engineering documents referenced on the fee schedule 2.
+To apply for a building permit in unincorporated Barry County, MO, follow these steps: 1.
+Determine whether the project needs a zoning permit, a soil erosion permit, land division clearance, or a different review and collect the supporting site plan and civil engineering documents referenced on the fee schedule 2.
 File the appropriate application along with the fee specified for that project type (the schedule covers decks/porches, accessory buildings, land splits, special uses, etc.) 3.
 Planning and soil erosion staff review the paperwork and coordinate any inspections that the schedule ties to the project (some permit types include up to 10 inspection windows) 4.
 Once all reviews and inspections are approved, the Planning Office issues the permit; the validity windows below control how long that permit remains active

-How long does it take to get a building permit in unincorporated Barry County, MO?
+04 How long does it take to get a building permit in unincorporated Barry County, MO?

-What work is exempt from building permits in unincorporated Barry County, MO?
+05 What work is exempt from building permits in unincorporated Barry County, MO?

-How do I schedule a building inspection in unincorporated Barry County, MO?
+06 How do I schedule a building inspection in unincorporated Barry County, MO?

-Inspections can be scheduled via: Not detailed publicly; plan to coordinate with the Planning Office when the permit is issued.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Barry County, MO via: Not detailed publicly; plan to coordinate with the Planning Office when the permit is issued.